 I was placed for adoption at birth.
 Growing up, I was told about the adoption as soon as I was old enough to grasp the concept of being a ‘chosen baby’ (name of a book my mom read to me).
-It wasn’t a big deal, and I was accepted into both sides of the family like any other kid.
+It wasn’t a big deal, and thought I was accepted into both sides of the family like any other kid.
 My parents (what I call my adoptive parents, since they’re the ones I knew growing up) made sure I had everything I needed, as well as a lot of ‘extras’ (music lessons, sports lessons, trips around the country, trip to Europe, etc).
 And yet, there was the natural curiosity about where I came from, and who was ‘out there’ that was my biological family.
-My parents were aware of this, and always told me that once I turned 18 or 21 (I forget which), they’d help me find my biological mom (or bio-mom as I refer to her on paper… sounds like some type of bio-fuel).
+My parents were aware of this, and always told me that once I turned 18 or 21 (I forget which), they’d help me find my biological mom (or bio-mom as I refer to her on paper… I need to come up with something better… bio-mom makes her sound like some type of bio-fuel).
 I call her by her first name in person, and with people who know me; I do respect her privacy by not naming her in posts.

 I was encouraged to do a search when I was 19 by a psychiatrist I was seeing for eating disorders.
 He thought that if I felt like I’d ‘come from somewhere’, I’d feel more secure in general.
 I’m not so sure about that, but I did want to find her.
 The adoption agency was contacted, and with two phone calls, the social worker had her on the phone.
 He explained that her wishes would be respected if she didn’t want contact, but she did.
 We began writing and exchanging photos.
 I was so excited to learn about her interests in photography, animals, and that she played the flute (I did, as well).
 I was thrilled to hear that I had half-brothers.
 She was still in contact with my bio-dad, and shared some information with him.
 Both of their situations were complicated, and he didn’t feel comfortable writing, but he saw photos, and I found out I also had half-brothers on his side.
 My bio-mom and I wrote for a while, but it was hard to just jump into a relationship (for both of us, actually).